sulfo/xml-sitemap-feed/readme.txt

 = Where can I customize the xml output? =

-You may edit the XML output in xml-sitemap-feed/template.php but be carefull not to break Sitemap protocol comliance.
+You may edit the XML output in `xml-sitemap-feed/feed-xml.php` but be carefull not to break Sitemap protocol comliance.
 Read more on [Sitemaps XML format](http://www.sitemaps.org/protocol.php).

+The stylesheet (to make the sitemap human readable) can be edited in `xml-sitemap-feed/feed-xsl.php`.

 = Do I need to change my robots.txt? =